cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 6.6.7 =
+In preparation of the conversion feature now outputting conversion data in logs Category mappings for WooCommerce categories that had a & in it where not showing the Google category taxonomy ID (only visual issue).
+They have been added.

+= 6.6.6 =
+Fixed a bug where when users enabled the extra fields feature but did not enable any of the extra field a PHP warning was showing.

+= 6.6.5 =
+The WooCommerce function get_variation_attributes started returning sanitized values.
+This caused product title's for variants to contain encoded attribute values.
+Issue has been solved.
+Removed the attribute publication date, it was causing issues in rules and filters.

+= 6.6.4 =
+Added shipping region support for Google Shopping feeds for Japan, Australia and the United States.
+Google does not allow region additions to the shipping details for other countries.

+= 6.6.3 =
+Added templates for all European Compare sites
+Fixed a bug that was introduced in the previous release with regards to category mapping

+= 6.6.2 =
+Category mapping wasn't working for categories that had a quotation mark in the category name.
+This has been fixed now.

+= 6.6.1 =
+Fixed a bug in the include only filters.
+Categories that contained a ' were ignored in filters.
+This has been fixed now.

+= 6.6.0 =
+Fixed a multi-currency bug for WPML where only the first product of a product feed was not converted to the correct currency.

+= 6.5.9 =
+Include only filters on categories for products that sit in multipe categories now also works for variants products and not just simple products

+= 6.5.8 =
+Removed php warning on product edit page.
+This was caused when the extra fields feature was enabled but no extra fields were enabled.

 = 6.5.7 =
 Added custom meta field and dynamic attribute support for external product types